-For those students who are studying the Bachelor of Education (Early Childhood)/ Bachelor of Special Education degree, the final year placement is the "Special Education" placement.
-This means preservice teachers will be placed in a Special School, Special Unit, Special Classroom, or an 'inclusive placement' in a mainstream setting.
+For those pre-service teachers who are studying the Bachelor of Education (Early Childhood)/ Bachelor of Special Education degree, the final year placement is the "Special Education" placement.
+This means pre-service teachers will be placed in a Special School, Special Unit, Special Classroom, or an 'inclusive placement' in a mainstream setting.
 Some may have opportunities to work across these different settings, which might provide opportunities for a richer, varied professional experience placement.